Code-Institute-Submissions/Vannas-Beauty-Salon_MS1/README.md

 - **Our Team** - allows the user to get to know the salon team

-- **Gallery** - allows the the user to see images of the the nail design and perhaps get inspired.
+- **Gallery** - allows the user to see images of the the nail design and perhaps get inspired.

-#
+- **Contact Us** - allows the user to contact the salon by form

 # Wireframes